Aliases for GOSR1 Gene

 GeneCards Summary for GOSR1 Gene

 GOSR1 (Golgi SNAP Receptor Complex Member 1) is a Protein Coding gene.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF).
+Diseases associated with GOSR1 include chromosome 17q11.2 deletion syndrome, 1.4mb.
+Among its related pathways are Transport to the Golgi and subsequent modification and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include SNAP receptor activity.

 UniProtKB/Swiss-Prot for GOSR1 Gene

 Involved in transport from the ER to the Golgi apparatus as well as in intra-Golgi transport.
 It belongs to a super-family of proteins called t-SNAREs or soluble NSF (N-ethylmaleimide-sensitive factor) attachment protein receptor.
 May play a protective role against hydrogen peroxide induced cytotoxicity under glutathione depleted conditions in neuronal cells by regulating the intracellular ROS levels via inhibition of p38 MAPK (MAPK11, MAPK12, MAPK13 and MAPK14).
 Participates in docking and fusion stage of ER to cis-Golgi transport.
 Plays an important physiological role in VLDL-transport vesicle-Golgi fusion and thus in VLDL delivery to the hepatic cis-Golgi.